-Applications for courses starting or continuing a new academic year from September 2023 are now closed.
+Applications for the new academic year starting September 2024 are now closed.

 The Grants and Advocacy Programme supports young people with insecure immigration status in the UK to access and complete higher and further education through the provision of small bursaries and tailored advocacy support.